-What should I bring to a Forest School session?
+What should I bring to a Wild One's session?

-The following is reccomended for everyone attending a Forest School session, depending on season (even adult volunteers).
+The following is recommended for everyone attending a Wild One's session, depending on season (even adult volunteers).

 - Woolly hat/sunhat